 How to choose the best bed for your pet

 Every pet deserves a cosy bed to snooze in at the end of a long day, but how do you know which style will be most comfortable and best suit your pet's unique paw-sonality?
-With bolster beds, igloos, hideaway pouches, anti-flea raised beds, and even beds for treating the painful symptoms of arthritis, there is definitely a bed for every pet.
+With bolster beds, igloos, hideaway pouches, heated beds, anti-flea raised beds, and even beds for treating the painful symptoms of arthritis, there is definitely a bed for every pet.